About Me

-My name is Michael Leckenby.
-I have been running MVL Bridges as a one man cottage industry for more than ten years.
-In that time I have completed around 500 bridges and other railway structures for modellers across the world.
+Michael Leckenby started MVL Bridges in 2009 as a one-man cottage industry.
+Since then he completed around 500 bridges and other railway structures for modellers across the world.

-My objective is always to supply a realistic model at a realistic price.
-To achieve this I follow full size practice as far as it is practicable by reaching a fair compromise between size and scale.
-I use a range of different metal profiles: plate, bar, angle, channel, box and tee sections as in full size structures.
-To simplify the design by using only angle and channel would be to lose a high degree of authenticity.
-Nevertheless, I do use blind (or pop) rivets and far less than of them than in full size practice as not to do so would significantly increase the production time and price, hence the compromise.
-All my designs and construction methods are based on full size practice too.
-Although they may not be based on specific prototypes the designs represent the range of structures which do exist or once existed in the past.
+In the autumn of 2021 Steve Bryant took over the business from Michael following several meetings to hand over design advice and construction methods.
+The objective is always to supply a realistic model at a realistic price.
+This is achieved through following full size practice as far as it is practicable by reaching a fair compromise between size and scale.
+A range of different metal profiles is used: plate, bar, angle, channel, box and tee sections - the same as in full size structures.
+All designs and construction methods are based on full-size practice.
+Although they may not be based on specific prototypes the designs represent the range of structures which do exist or once existed in the past on the railway network.
 All the materials and fastenings used are rust and weather resistant allowing the structures to be left out in the open for many years.
 What's in a name?At first we considered a title based on our garden railway, The New Herrington Light Railway, such as 'The New Herrington Engineering Works' but that seemed too much of a mouthful!

 Then the answer came from my initials.
 They link together perfectly to produce an interesting truss bridge arrangement.
 The rest is history. |